bhoule/mog-export/README.md

-mog-export
+MOG Export
 ==========

-Export MOG favorites and playlists as JSON
+Execute this JavaScript in the [Mog Web Player](https://mog.com/m) to export your MOG favorites and playlists as JSON.